 Testing Restrictions for Urologists in NYC

-Because Dr. Kumar is a urologist in NYC, when she has patients who she strongly suspect that they do have a urinary tract infection and their standard culture is coming back negative, she finds there is benefit in using the urine PCR testing or the urine DNA testing.
+Because Dr. Kumar is a urologist in NYC, when she has patients who she strongly suspects do have a urinary tract infection but their standard culture is coming back negative, she finds there is benefit in using the urine PCR testing or the urine DNA testing.

 Dr. Kumar: Shockingly in New York, the labs which offer that testing are not approved.
 These labs don’t have something called New York state approval, so we are the only state in the country where it’s difficult to order the tests.

 Some of my colleagues have actually set up urine PCR labs in their office, so my patients can get it done in New York.
-Other than that, I have to rely on using a urologist who’s in New Jersey or Connecticut in order to order something like the MicrogenDX or Pathnostics.
+Other than that, MicrogenDX is also now available in New York.

 Because of the demand for these DNA tests from urologists in NYC, I think more offices will be able to set up their own PCR labs.